lorenzo-rovigatti/comp_bio_notes/all_atom.md

 1. Assign each particle's charge to a regular 3D grid that spans the simulation box.
 This is achieved through an interpolation scheme, where each particle's charge is "spread" over multiple neighboring grid points.
 The most common method is B-spline interpolation (see [](doi:10.1063/1.470117) for details).
 2. Once the charges are mapped onto the grid, the Fourier transform of the grid-based charge density is computed.
 This is done by using the Fast Fourier Transform (FFT), an efficient algorithm for performing discrete Fourier transforms, with a computational complexity of $\mathcal{O}(N \log N)$.
-3. In Fourier space, the electrostatic potential for each grid point at wave vector is computed using the Ewald screening function (*i.e.* Eq. [](#eq:ewald_reciprocal)).
+3. In Fourier space, the electrostatic potential for each grid point at wave vector is computed by first applying the Ewald screening function (*i.e.* Eq. [](#eq:ewald_reciprocal)) to obtain the charge density, and then solving the Poisson equation.
 4. Once the reciprocal-space potential has been calculated, an inverse Fourier transform is applied to convert the potential back to real space on the grid, yielding the electrostatic potential on each grid point in the simulation box.
 5. The final step is to interpolate the grid-based potential back to the positions of the actual particles, which allows the forces and energies to be computed for each particle based on the smoothed potential field.
 This is essentially the reverse of the initial charge assignment process, with each particle's force interpolated from the neighboring grid points.